Skip to main content

 Actions

 Dispatches a service-specific action to the bot.
+See: actions.

 action()

+Dispatch an action message to the bot.
 What actions a bot responds to depend on how the bot is implemented.
 So RTVI defines an actions protocol, but does not define any specific actions.
 Helper libraries will often install convenience methods that make it less verbose (and more type-safe) to call actions.

 action